hasanavi/OpenCV-Unity3D-Object-Tracking/README.md

 # License
 This is strictly **WTFPL** (http://en.wikipedia.org/wiki/WTFPL) license ;)

-# If this project help you anyway - I would appreciate if you could buy me a coffe :)
+# If this project help you anyway - I would appreciate if you could buy me a coffee :)

 [<img src="https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0">](https://ko-fi.com/A83533OD)